Corporate Governance: An International Review

 Read How to Contribute to the Development of a Global Understanding of Corporate Governance?
 Reflections from Submitted and Published Articles in CGIR by Alessandro Zattoni and Hans Van Ees

 • Length: The editors generally look for papers between 5000-10,000 words or 25-40 typed pages in length.
+Word count includes everything: abstract, text, endnotes, references, tables and figures.
 Manuscripts must be double-spaced.

 • Margins: one-inch margins